Corfu Island is the second largest of the Ionian Islands.

-Corfu is right at the north western edge of Greece and actually overlaps the coast of Albania.
+Corfu is right at the northwestern edge of Greece and overlaps the coast of Albania.

-It is quite close to the ‘heel of Italy’ and well linked by ferry services from Italy and of course from Greece itself.
+It is close to the ‘heel of Italy’ and well-linked with ferry services from Italy and Greece.

 Most tourists arrive on the island by plane, landing at the International Airport – aka Ioannis Kapadistrias – and there are minimal services to the island throughout the year, with the majority only operating during the summer months.

-As Corfu is significantly smaller than Crete you’ll find far fewer destinations here.
+Corfu is significantly smaller than Crete, so you’ll find far fewer destinations here.

-That isn’t to say there’s nothing to see or do, but it is a quieter island and this serenity is likely to appeal to some visitors more than others.
+That isn’t to say there’s nothing to see or do, but it is a quieter island, and this serenity will likely appeal to some visitors more than others.